Chart Color Schemes

 Docklands is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Docklands has one of the highest levels of cultural diversity in the country, with 58.7% of its residents speaking a language other than English at home and 67.4% born overseas.
-Christianity is the predominant religion in Docklands, accounting for 27.5% of the population.
-However, Hinduism is significantly overrepresented, making up 14.6% compared to None% in Greater Melbourne.
+Docklands has a culturally diverse population, with 58.7% speaking a language other than English at home and 67.4% born overseas.
+Christianity is the predominant religion in Docklands, comprising 27.5% of its population.
+Hinduism is notably overrepresented in Docklands at 14.6%, compared to none% across Greater Melbourne.

 Frequently Asked Questions - Diversity